illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp2.md

 Create a script named `ToggleTracking` that turns tracking on and off.
 Pressing `P` and `R` must toggle **p**osition and **r**otation tracking, respectively.
 Note that simultaneously disabling rotation and position tracking counts as extra credit.
+If you attempt this, make a note in your README file.

 A bad solution is to put all `GameObject`s as children of the camera.
 This depends on the hierarchy structure of Unity and causes performance issues, so we will not accept it.